RutledgePaulV/color-game/README.md

 - I = #8A2BE2
 - V = #C77DF3

+Notes:

+- Every leaf will have the colors of the rainbow distributed across seven points in a clockwise fashion (starting with red and following ROY G BIV), and the powder can only exist between points.
+However, there can be multiple patches of powder (out of the four total) between two points, and each patch consumes one drop.
-Assume that dyes of various volumes are averaged by taking a weighted average of their RGB components.
+- Assume that dyes of various volumes are averaged by taking a weighted average of their RGB components.

-Whenever calculating an average color (for the belly of a creature, or a leaf, or a branch, or a bucket) you should round to the nearest integer RGB components.
+- Don't round anything until the end, and then you should round to integer RGB components
+- Assume all leaves will have the same color / patch order.

-If I want the trunk to be as close as possible to my favorite color #DDC7EC, which points of each leaf do I want to have been dusted with absorbent powder?
+If I want the trunk to be as close as possible to my favorite color #DDC7EC, which patches of each leaf do I want to have been dusted with absorbent powder?

-List out the points in clockwise order indicating where each color is and where each dusted point is.
+List out the points in clockwise order indicating where each color is and where each powder patch is.

-(e.x: [red, POWDER, POWDER, orange, yellow, green, blue, POWDER, POWDER, indigo, violet])
+(e.x: [red, POWDER, POWDER, orange, yellow, green, POWDER, blue, POWDER, indigo, violet])